Operational clarity for daily work

 • Regular cleaning — dirty filters increase energy consumption by 5-15%

-• Thermostat calibration — 1°F deviation = +3% energy costs
+• Thermostat calibration — 1°F of deviation adds ~1-2% to energy costs

 • Leak control — an undercharged system runs 20% less efficiently